Doomsday (DC Comics): Superman: Red Son

 Doomsday makes a minor appearance in Superman: Red Son as one of several villains created by Lex Luthor.

 Tangent Comics

-An alternate universe variant of Doomsday appears in Tangent Comics as a member of the Doom Patrol.
+An alternate universe version of Doomsday appears in Tangent Comics as a member of the Doom Patrol.

 World Without Young Justice

 A teenage incarnation of Doomsday known as "Doomsboy" appears in the Young Justice story arc "World Without Young Justice".